PV-Tutorials/2025_pvlib_UNM/_sources/README.md

 Welcome!
 The goal of this tutorial is to introduce studnets from ECE 484/584 Photovoltaics course to open-source modeling of PV systems and their production.
 The tutorial is divided into 3 sections:

-## Section 1: 1.25 hr
+## Section 1: 1 hr
-This section will introduce the tutorial facilitators, the Jupyter and Google-Collab platform, and python.
+This section will introduce the tutorial facilitator, the Jupyter and Google-Collab platform, and python.
 Then we will proceed to a working example.
 The working example will have you use an APIs to download weather data, and use this to model sun position and hten irradiance at surface of a module (POA).
 We will wrap up with modeling module's temperature.
 This is covered by tutorials 0 - 2.